 Early in this process, we asked for your input on our stated goals for the plan, and the issues which could arise through its implementation.
 Using the feedback we received during that initial public scoping effort, and input from an interagency planning team, we developed a range of restoration alternatives and analyzed the potential impacts of those alternatives.
 All of this information is now presented for your review in the draft EIS.

-The draft EIS is available for public review and comment through March 14, 2017.
 To view the draft EIS and submit comments, click the "Open for Comment" link.
 Additional background and supplementary information about the Draft EIS can be found by going to the "Document List" section of the website.
 Short videos about grizzly bear biology, the draft EIS and bear safety can be accessed in the "Links" section of the website.